-Joe is the Managing Shareholder of Peiffer Wolf Carr Kane & Conway.
+Joe is the founding Partner of Peiffer Wolf Carr Kane & Conway.
 Based in the firm’s New Orleans office, Joe has a wide-ranging practice focusing on cases that change lives.
 His practice consists of representing families affected by IVF clinic malfeasance, representing individuals and institutions that have been harmed by investment banks and brokerage firms, prosecuting ERISA class actions, and representing victims of labor trafficking, unscrupulous drug companies and those who have suffered catastrophic injury.

 Joe currently represents many families that have had their dreams of having biological children taken from them due to the carelessness of IVF clinics.
 He is passionate about this work and understands the devastation that this causes individuals and families, who have lost eggs or embryos due to the malfeasance of these clinics.

 In his financial services practice, Joe has represented hundreds of individual retirees against their brokers in FINRA arbitration.
 The highlights of this practice include representing 32 Exxon retirees in a 90-day FINRA arbitration against Securities America that resulted in a $22 million verdict – one of the largest ever awarded by a FINRA arbitration panel.
 He has also represented hundreds of Xerox and Kodak retirees against their brokers resulting from the brokers’ fraudulent advice to retire and subsequent unsuitable investments.
 He has represented hundreds of families in cases involving private placements and Ponzi schemes.

 His financial services fraud practice included representing approximately 25 municipalities and hospitals around the country in cases involving their issuance of auction rate securities.
 He also has litigated several ERISA class actions against large financial services firms regarding their imprudent investments of retirement money and conflicts of interest.